ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.29
 * (sbormann) changed parts of the code to be backward-compatible to older browsers like ie 11.
-* (sbormann) Now its possible to define a value list for a data point under .native.states wich will have a greater priority than a value list under .common.states.
+* (sbormann) Now its possible to define a value list for a data point under .native.states which will have a greater priority than a value list under .common.states.
 * (sbormann) Updated dependency for axios to 0.0.19 to fix a scurity issue.

 ### 0.0.28